project-codeflare/rayvens/README.md

 - running Ray on the host with a local installation of the Camel-K client, Java, and Maven, or
 - running Ray and Camel-K inside a Kubernetes cluster.

+We expect to offer a "run anywhere" implementation in the near future.

 ### Setup Camel-K on the host